 The Island's double function made possible a dual program of construction.
 Three buildings, completed in 1937, are permanent in concrete and steel as airport facilities at a total cost of \$2,000,000.
-Two hangars, each 287 by 335 feet and 76 feet high, will serve the Fair as exhibit palaces, and a three-story concrete Air Terminal building will house administrative offices of the Exposition.
+Two hangars, each 287 by 335 feet and 76 feet high, serve the Fair as exhibit palaces, and a three-story concrete Air Terminal building houses administrative offices of the Exposition.

-The remainder of the Exposition's \$18,600,000 construction schedule will be of timber, bolted together to facilitate removal from airport runways after the Fair.
-Core of the building program is a central court and 400-foot tower, from which will radiate plazas framed by six great blocks of exhibit palaces averaging 200 feet wide and ranging from 400 to 900 feet in length.
-More than \$10,000,000 worth of buildings were completed or under construction late in 1937.
+The remainder of the Exposition's \$18,600,000 construction schedule is of timber, bolted together to facilitate removal from airport runways after the Fair.
+Core of the building program is a central court and 400-foot tower, from which radiate plazas framed by six great blocks of exhibit palaces averaging 200 feet wide and ranging from 400 to 900 feet in length.

 Dual function is recognized also in highway construction.
-Three lanes between Island and Bay Bridge are a permanent installation to serve the airport; three additional lanes are built, where necessary, on timber trestlework to reduce excavation, and will be removed at the close of the Fair.
-An elaborate grade separation will handle traffic on and off the bridge by right turns only, eliminating the hazard of turns across traffic.
+Three lanes between Island and Bay Bridge are a permanent installation to serve the airport; three additional lanes are